dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/ethernet-s3_s4.rst

 * Where ``ethernet_switch_username`` is the username used to authenticate into the switch.

 * The inventory file should be a list of IPs separated by newlines.
-Check out the device_ip_list.yml section in `Sample Files <https://omnia-documentation.readthedocs.io/en/latest/samplefiles.html>`_
+Check out the switch_inventory section in `Sample Files <https://omnia-documentation.readthedocs.io/en/latest/samplefiles.html>`_

 * Where ``ethernet_switch_password`` is the username used to authenticate into the switch.